Community Beit Midrash of Rhode Island

 WEEKLY SHABBAT AFTERNOON COMMUNITY PROGRAMS

-Our program is in its Fifth Year and is continuing to grow.
+Our program is in its Sixth Year and is continuing to grow.

 We are a 501C3 Charitable Foundation.